-Bulgaria is a European Union (EU) member state and complies with EU currency regulations.
+Bulgaria is a member of the European Union (EU).
 Declare cash of 10,000 Euros or more (or the equivalent in another currency) if you are travelling between Bulgaria and any non-EU country.
 This includes notes and coins, money orders, cheques and travellers cheques.
-If you don't declare, or you give incorrect information,, you will be fined.
+If you don't declare, or you give incorrect information, you will be fined.
 You don't need to declare cash if you're travelling to or from another EU country.

-Bulgaria is predominantly a cash economy, although the use of credit/debit cards is increasing.
-Exchange money in banks, large hotels or exchange bureaux.
+Bulgaria is predominantly a cash economy, although the use of credit and debit cards is increasing.
+Exchange money in banks, large hotels or exchange bureau.
 Avoid unofficial or street sellers.